SuperSTAR-MAN/Project1/README.md

 1. Create a Replit Account
 2. Once you created it, go to your search bar and type in (https://replit.com/new?tab=github)
 3. Copy the Repository Supplies and Enjoy the Game!

+Warning!
+        This game is still in progress in organizing and coding!
+So stay tuned for updates!